-An initial NI 43-101 resource estimate technical report was prepared by Qualified Persons Eugene Puritch, P.Eng. and Tracy Armstrong, P.Geo. of P&E Mining Consultants Inc. and the resource estimate was released on March 12, 2008.
-The estimate contains an indicated resource of 2.1 million tonnes @ 5.61 g/t gold (Au) for a total of 379,000 oz Au and an inferred resource of 2.2 million tonnes @ 4.82 g/t Au for a total of 333,400 oz Au.
-The Changkeng deposit remains open along strike to the northeast and southwest.
+On March 12, 2008 Minco released an initial NI 43-101 resource estimate and Technical Report that was prepared by Qualified Persons Eugene Puritch, P.Eng., Tracy Armstrong, P.Geo., and Antoine Yassa, P. Geo. of P&E Mining Consultants Inc. The estimate contains an Indicated resource of 2.1 million tonnes @ 5.61 g/t gold (Au) for a total of 379,000 oz Au and an Inferred resource of 2.2 million tonnes @ 4.82 g/t Au for a total of 333,400 oz Au.
+The Changkeng Deposit remains open along strike to the northeast and southwest.
 Details of the resources residing on the Changkeng Deposit are shown in Table 1.